 However, terms are different from posts, media files, menus and other WordPress features.
+They are stored separately in the WordPress database.
 They have their own restrictions on what you can and can not do with them.
 This includes the characters you use inside terms.

 You can use apostrophes, hashtags and other characters in terms